-The Company has a share-based compensation plan (the "Plan") described in Note 8.
-Compensation costs are measured at the grant date based on the fair value of the award and are recognized over the vesting period in profit and loss, with a corresponding increase to reserves.
+The Company has a share-based compensation plan (the "Plan") described in Note 9.
+Compensation costs are measured at the grant date based on the fair value of the award and are recognized on a graded basis over the vesting period in profit and loss, with a corresponding increase to reserves.
 Upon exercise, common shares are issued from treasury and the amount reflected in reserves is credited to share capital, as adjusted for any consideration paid.

-The Black-Scholes option pricing model incorporates highly subjective assumptions, including volatility and expected time until exercise, which affect the calculated values.
-At the end of each reporting period, the Company reviews the option pricing model and updates model inputs for any changes for the purposes of determining the fair value of new grants and reflects the impact of changes to non-market inputs, like forfeitures, for previous grants in profit and loss, with a corresponding adjustment to reserves.
+The Black-Scholes option pricing model is used to determine the fair value of new grants.
+This model incorporates subjective assumptions, including volatility and expected life.
+At the end of each reporting period, the Company revises its estimate of the number of options expected to vest.
+The impact of the revision, if any, is recognized in profit and loss, with a corresponding adjustment to reserves.